jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 one line.

 In addition to being *defined*, macros can be *undefined*.
-This is the only way to apply to scope to macros.
+This is the only way to apply scope to macros.

 {% highlight cpp %}
 std::string x;